 In June 2014, I almost burned out, again.
 I noticed how my brain tried to juggle too many tasks of different topics at the same time.
 And then, it felt like my brain shut down.
 After that terrifying experience, I found my personal guardrails that will ensure my personal well-being.

 I took advice from a lot of great people on how you can have a fulfilling and yet stressless day.
-Thanks to Simon Sinek, Scott Hanselman, Russell Foster, Jeff Hadan, Belle Beth Cooper, and Dwight D. Eisenhower for sharing their experience.
+Thanks to Simon Sinek, Scott Hanselman, Russell Foster, Jeff Hadan, Belle Beth Cooper, Admiral William H. McRaven, and Dwight D. Eisenhower for sharing their experience.
 Of course, I don’t always keep all guardrails but I give my best to remind me what is good for me.

-Even for those that like to sleep in late.
-The sooner we begin the earlier we could go home again.
-When have you gone home from work at 4 pm?
+Even for those that like to sleep in late: The sooner we begin, the earlier we could stop and go home again.
+Have you ever stopped your work at 4 in the afternoon?
 Do you dare?

 This is a trick from mental training and from self-fulfilling prophecies: if you see the day as it will be a great day, then it will most likely be one.

 Make your bed

 If you make your bed in the morning, you will have completed the first little task, getting your first shot of dopamine, and so many others will follow.
 And even if you had a miserable day, you at least have a bed that is made for you.

 Look forward to stopping your work.
 Plan something special to do.
 Delight yourself about the upcoming evening.
 If you plan on stopping your work to do something special then you might actually do it.

 Use your commute, even if you don’t have one